-FIBI is the fifth-largest banking group in Israel by assets with an 8.2% market share and total consolidated assets of NIS196 billion (around \$56 billion) as of the end of 2022.
+FIBI is the fifth-largest banking group in Israel by assets with an 8.6% market share and total consolidated assets of NIS208 billion (around \$56 billion) as of June 2023.
 As a universal bank, FIBI provides banking services to individuals, small businesses, corporations and high net-worth clients.
 The bank also provides capital market, foreign currency, global trade and corporate finance services.